 Remember to leave everything as you found it!
 The woods are not your bin, and most wild camping legislation hinges upon you leaving your campsite exactly as you found it.
-Both the wild camper and the terrible abomination of nature that you are share a common thread, ideally no-one should know that you have been here, or what has passed between you and nature during your time there.
+Both the experienced wild camper and the terrible abomination of nature that you are, share common wisdom: Ideally no-one should know that you have been here, or what has passed between you and nature during your time there.

 This not only means collecting your litter and not starting fires on the ground, but also means more distasteful practices.

 Ensure you have a folding spade or trowel for burying unspeakable things.
+A strong tarp can be of use here.
 Also remember to collect your toilet paper!
 It does not degrade quickly, and may be dug up by passing wildlife.
 Like many things you have to do, it's unpleasant but necessary.